 A great tool to replace chat tools like Skype groups.

-+ You can categorise the discussions and it integers with multimedia content
++ You can categorize the discussions and it integers with multimedia content

-– Almost none of my clients uses it
+– Almost none of my clients use it

-I have a flat-rate plan, but sometimes I use Skype, Google Hangout or WhatsApp when it come to calling abroad or having group discussions.
+I have a flat-rate plan, but sometimes I use Skype, Google Hangout or WhatsApp when it comes to calling abroad or having group discussions.